Gluten in products

 - Flax seeds, legumes.

-Using the above list, it is possible to create a complete menu in which a sufficient amount of fiber will come from vegetables and gluten-free cereals.
+Using the list above, it is possible to create a complete menu in which a sufficient amount of fiber will come from vegetables and gluten-free cereals.

-Unscrupulous manufacturers often produce various cereals on the same equipment, as a result of which gluten particles, sufficient to exacerbate celiac disease, can get into gluten-free cereals, cereals.
+Unscrupulous manufacturers often produce different cereals using the same equipment, as a result of which gluten particles may become present in gluten-free cereals and flakes, which are sufficient to aggravate the disease of patients with celiac disease.

-Moderate consumption of gluten does not have a negative effect on the body of healthy people.
-The only exceptions are celiac patients.
-So don't skip all gluten-containing foods, just keep the balance right.
+Moderate consumption of gluten does not have any negative effects on the body of healthy people.
+The only exceptions are patients with celiac disease.
+So don't completely give up gluten-containing foods, just maintain an optimal balance.